-The teaching timetable for 2020/21 is presently being constructed and will be finalised no earlier than September 2020.
+The teaching timetable for 2021/22 is presently being constructed and will be finalised no earlier than September 2021.

 In due course, you will create your own seminar timetable using the Seminar Self Sign Up System on Tabula.
 This means that you will choose which seminar you wish to attend for your given modules.
 Tabula will then create a complete timetable for you.
 This will be accessible via your personal profile on Tabula.